kamoroso94/ordered-dither/README.md

-# ordered-dither
+# Ordered Dithering

-Experiment with different levels of dithering
+Experiment with different levels of dithering.